aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

     --8<-- "examples/snippets/idempotency/samples/workingWIthIdempotencyRequiredKeyError.json"
     ```

+### Customizing the idempotency key prefix

+!!! warning
+    Changing the idempotency key generation will invalidate existing idempotency records

+You can use the `keyPrefix` parameter in any of the idempotency configurations to define a custom prefix for your idempotency key.
+This allows you to decouple the idempotency key from the function name, which is especially useful during application refactorings.

+=== "Using a custom prefix with function wrapper"

+    ```typescript hl_lines="25"
+    --8<-- "examples/snippets/idempotency/customKeyPrefixFnWrapper.ts"
+    ```

+=== "Using a custom prefix with decorator"

+    ```typescript hl_lines="13"
+    --8<-- "examples/snippets/idempotency/customKeyPrefixDecorator.ts"
+    ```

+=== "Using a custom prefix with Middy.js middleware"

+    ```typescript hl_lines="14"
+    --8<-- "examples/snippets/idempotency/customKeyPrefixMiddleware.ts"
+    ```

 ### Batch integration

 You can easily integrate with [Batch](batch.md) utility by using idempotency wrapper around your processing function.